Financial Modeling For your Shoe Company:

-Another common shoe purchase term is “ex-works,” which means you or your freight forwarder are responsible for picking up the shoes from the factory.
-You may buy your shoes ex-works if you are loading a container with other products.
+Another common shoe purchase term is “ex-works.”
+This means that either you or your freight forwarder are responsible for picking up the shoes from the factory.
+You may choose to buy your shoes ex-works if you are loading a container with other products.

 Landing Costs For Shoes:

-Landing includes all the costs related to bringing your shoes from the factory to your warehouse.
-You need to add in the cost of ocean freight, inland trucking, harbor fees, insurance fees, import duties, document fees, taxes etc. It’s critical to understand these costs, as this will help you work backwards from your shoes’ selling price to your factory target price.
+Landing includes all the costs related to moving your shoes from the factory to your warehouse.
+You need to add in the cost of ocean freight, inland trucking, harbor fees, insurance fees, import duties, document fees, taxes etc. It’s critical to understand these costs, as this will help you work backward from your shoes’ selling price to your factory target price.
 A shoe which costs $15 FOB will cost closer to $17.46 to buy, ship and import into the USA.
-The additional inland freight inside your home country could be $.10 to $.50 per pair, depending on your distribution center’s proximity to the landing port.
+The additional inland freight inside your home country could be $.10 to $.50 per pair.
+This cost will depend on your distribution center’s proximity to the landing port.

 If you are using an agent, you may be required to pay duty on the agent’s fees.
 It’s best to consult your home country’s import regulations.
 USA regulations require import duty to be paid on any molds or equipment used to make the shoes.

-Once you determine the cost to land your shoes, you will need to select your sales and distribution business model.
-You will find footwear sales and distribution models detailed in chapter 8 of How to Start Your Own Shoe Company, import duty for shoes is reviewed in chapter 5.
+Once you determine the cost to land your shoes, select your sales and distribution business model.
+You will find footwear sales and distribution models detailed in chapter 8 of How to Start Your Own Shoe Company.
+Import duty for shoes is reviewed in chapter 5.